 This allows you to move through each section of the dashboard and see a visual example of each of them in action.
 This is a lot easier – and faster than having to wade through page after page of written instructions.
 This, for example, is an example of the articles and editorial content dashboard.
 Moving through it, you quickly pick up on how you’ll add your own people and structure things when you create the first project of your own.

 It’s Fantastic for Content Strategists

-As a content strategist, your job is extremely managerial, which means it can be challenging keeping on top of it all through each level, to say the least.
-Your job can also feel like you have suddenly become a nursery school teacher, as the various parties involved in content creation squabble and shout over who did what, when did not do something, changed something they should not have etc.
+As a content strategist, your job is extremely managerial, which means it can be challenging to keep on top of it all through each level, to say the least.
+Your job can also feel like you have suddenly become a nursery school teacher, as the various parties involved in content creation squabble and shout over who did what, when did not do something, changed something they should not have, etc.

 These custom workflows also reveal who is in control of which tasks.
 Users can also toggle on the “read-only” option for certain phases or items with the roles and permissions capabilities, ensuring that certain pieces of material are not changed or overwritten at that point without authorized approval.
 This is a real plus for a team that may be working on the same content project at the same time.